-I had never heard of this book before but it came to me as a prize for a drawing contest at the local library when I was a kid.
+I had never heard of this book before but it came to me as a prize for a drawing contest when I was a kid.
 I took notice of it many years later in my grand library of two shelves.
 Since then, I have read it several times and thoroughly enjoyed it.
 One is never too old for a children’s larger-than-life adventure.

 A finalist for the Edgar Allan Poe award, The Ghost of Tokaido Inn by Dorothy and Thomas Hoobler is a coming-of-age story set in 18th century Japan.
 Seikei is a merchant’s son who dreams of becoming an honourable samurai, a dream which is not permissible within the social hierarchy that is deeply embedded in the setting.
 But a business trip to sell tea with his father turns into the adventure of a lifetime for Seikei.
 His journey took me through a culture and philosophy of life that I knew little about before.

 The narration of the book is kept simple to suit its young target audience.
 We see everything through Seikei’s youthful perspective as he learns about the conspiracies at hand, understands the characters involved in the story, and grows up through the experience.
 This gives the reader a perfect sense of suspense and view of everything that unfolds.